SodaLover/EvenOdd-Program/README.md

 This will be important.
 The only reasons i'd keep the older ones is because they are base code and the newer versions are bug fixes (other than the GUI update!)
+# Important!
+When i am finished with these things i will merge the multitool branch and the repository will be renamed, and this file will be changed.
+Remeber this!